shola/odyssey-lift-off-part1/README.md

 ## Getting help

 For any issues or problems concerning the course content, please refer to the [Odyssey topic in our community forums](https://community.apollographql.com/tags/c/help/6/odyssey).

+## Enhancement Ideas
+- [ ] convert to a monorepo using nx
+- [ ] get data dump from the [public catsronauts API](https://odyssey-lift-off-rest-api.herokuapp.com/docs/) and add to a sqlite db
+- [ ] rewrite resolvers using an ORM like prisma to access the sqlite db